Noddin-Robotmakers/Website/Innovation.md

 * [Maine Adaptive Sports & Recreation (MASR)](https://maineadaptive.org/)
 * [National Sports Center for the Disabled (NSCD)](https://nscd.org/)

-## Innovation's Tale

-One time during our robot game match, our robot's hub ran out of battery, but luckily we had an hour to make repairs and use innovation.
-We replaced some stuff, checked it worked, and innovation saved our robot match.
-Using persistence and creativity, we made our robot work again.

-## Inspiration

-We contacted Maine Adaptive Sports, and got a response from them to.
-We had 4 tpyes of questions we were intrested in, and one tpye of question we had was "Inspiration".
-The main answers we got were :
+Among these organizations, **Maine Adaptive** contacted us and shared with us a lot of experience and insight, which we have learned from to create our prototype solution.

- * Maine Adaptive Sports started in 1982.
+## Learnings from Maine Adaptive

- * Maine Adaptive Sports have helped over 400 people.
+### Inspiration, Origin and History

+Maine Adaptive started in 1982.
+Some founders were disabled, and wanted to experience sports like able-bodied people.
+Maine Adaptive has collaborated with innovative designers and toolmakers to created assistive equipment for people who have lost limbs, hearing or vision.
+To date they have helped over 400 such people.

-## Design Process
+### Design Process

 My team and I had an interview with Adaptive Sports for our innovation project.
 For our innovation project, we are trying to help